-The directory-specific rendition flow combines the base-rendition, post-rendition and last-rendition flows in specific ways and applies them to specific directory structures when they are detected.
-Using this configuration can speed up production of different components like Syslinux, Grub, Gdm, Kdm and Ksplash that require intermediate formats or even several independent files, in order for the final content to be created.
+Inside 'trunk/Identity' directory structure, you can find that base-rendition, post-rendition and last-rendition flows can be combined to build directory-specific rendition.
+The directoryspecific rendition exists to process specific renderable directories in very specific ways.
+Using directory-specific rendition speeds up production of different components like Syslinux, Grub, Gdm, Kdm and Ksplash that require intermediate formats or even several independent files, in order for the final content to be created.